Nozbe/NoOffice.org/_book/decide.md

 ## Forget acronyms, go with a decision-making process

 Let's enhance the previous chapter about the "Pyramid of Communication" and get very practical.
-Below you won't find any smart (or S.M.A.R.T.) acronyms, but a pretty straightforward decision-making process that we follow in my team.
-It is largely inspired by everything mentioned in the previous chapters of this book.
-I'll explain the process first and later I'll follow along with two real-world examples to illustrate my point.
+Below, you won't find any smart (or S.M.A.R.T.) acronyms, but a pretty straightforward decision-making process that we follow in my team.
+I'll explain it first and later I'll follow along with two real-world examples.

 ## People should be empowered to make small decisions